wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-group-template-deploy.md

 For an introduction to using Visual Studio with resource groups, see [Creating and deploying Azure resource groups through Visual Studio](/documentation/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy)

-## Deploy with the preview portal
+## Deploy with the portal

 Guess what?
-Every application that you create through the [preview portal](https://manage.windowsazure.cn/) is backed by an Azure Resource Manager template!
-By simply creating a Virtual Machine, Virtual Network, Storage Account, Azure Websites, or database through the portal, you're already reaping the benefits of Azure Resource Manager without additional effort.
+Every application that you create through the [preview portal](https://manage.windowsazure.cn) is backed by an Azure Resource Manager template!
+By simply creating a Virtual Machine, Virtual Network, Storage Account, Azure Web App, or database through the portal, you're already reaping the benefits of Azure Resource Manager without additional effort.
 Simply, select the **New** icon and you will be on your way toward deploying an application through Azure Resource Manager.

 ![New](./media/resource-group-template-deploy/new.png)

-For more information about using the portal with Azure Resource Manager, see [Using the Azure Preview Portal to manage your Azure resources](/documentation/articles/resource-group-portal).
+For more information about using the portal with Azure Resource Manager, see [Using the Azure Management Portal to manage your Azure resources](/documentation/articles/resource-group-portal).

 ## Parameter file